 Shader Execution Reordering (SER) 2.0

-- Up to 3x performance in ray-traced scenes
+- Up to 3x performance improvement in heavily ray-traced scenes

 Opacity Micromap Engine (OMM)

-- 2x performance on foliage and particle-heavy scenes
+- 2x performance boost in particle-heavy and vegetation-rich scenes

 DLSS Frame Generation 2.0

-- Generates up to 3 frames for every rendered frame
+- Generates up to 3 interpolated frames for every single rendered frame

 AV1 Encoding (Dual Encoders)